How to Treat Internal Hemorrhoids

 Infrared Coagulation

-This treatment is often used for smaller internal hemorrhoids.
+- Typically used for smaller internal hemorrhoids

 Sclerotherapy